Final Fantasy IV: Characters

 Final Fantasy IV offers twelve playable characters, each with a unique, unchangeable character class.
 During the game, the player can have a total of five, or fewer, characters in the party at any given time.
 The main character, Cecil Harvey, is a dark knight and the captain of the Red Wings, an elite air force unit of the kingdom of Baron.
 He serves the king alongside his childhood friend Kain Highwind, the commander of the Dragoons.
 Rosa Farrell is a white mage and archer, as well as Cecil's love interest.
 The Red Wings' airships were constructed by Cecil's friend, the engineer Cid Pollendina.

 During his quest, Cecil is joined by others, including Rydia, a young summoner from the village of Mist; Tellah, a legendary sage; Edward Chris von Muir, the prince of Damcyan who is a bard as well as the husband of Tellah's daughter Anna; Yang Fang Leiden, the head of the monks of Fabul; Palom and Porom, a black mage and a white mage, twin apprentices from the magical village of Mysidia; Edward "Edge" Geraldine, the ninja prince of Eblan; and Fusoya, the guardian of the Lunarians during their long sleep.

 Zemus is the main antagonist of the game.
 He is a Lunarian who wishes to destroy the human race so that his people can populate the earth.
-He uses Golbez to do this by controlling him and Kain with his psychic powers to activate the Giant of Babil, a huge machine created to carry out the genocide and take over the world.
+He uses evil wizard Golbez to do this by controlling him and Kain with his psychic powers to activate the Giant of Babil, a huge machine created to carry out the genocide and take over the world.